ciaran51/elasticgraph/CODEBASE_OVERVIEW.md

 These libraries form the core backbone of ElasticGraph that is designed to run in a production deployment.
 Every ElasticGraph deployment will need to use all of these.

-* [elasticgraph-admin](elasticgraph-admin/README.md): ElasticGraph gem that provides datastore administrative tasks, to keep a datastore up-to-date with an ElasticGraph schema.
+* [elasticgraph-admin](elasticgraph-admin/README.md): Administers a datastore for an ElasticGraph project.
-* [elasticgraph-datastore_core](elasticgraph-datastore_core/README.md): ElasticGraph gem containing the core datastore support types and logic.
+* [elasticgraph-datastore_core](elasticgraph-datastore_core/README.md): Contains the core datastore logic used by the rest of ElasticGraph.
-* [elasticgraph-graphql](elasticgraph-graphql/README.md): The ElasticGraph GraphQL query engine.
+* [elasticgraph-graphql](elasticgraph-graphql/README.md): Provides the ElasticGraph GraphQL query engine.
-* [elasticgraph-indexer](elasticgraph-indexer/README.md): ElasticGraph gem that provides APIs to robustly index data into a datastore.
+* [elasticgraph-indexer](elasticgraph-indexer/README.md): Indexes ElasticGraph data into a datastore.
-* [elasticgraph-json_schema](elasticgraph-json_schema/README.md): ElasticGraph gem that provides JSON Schema validation.
+* [elasticgraph-json_schema](elasticgraph-json_schema/README.md): Provides JSON Schema validation for ElasticGraph.
-* [elasticgraph-schema_artifacts](elasticgraph-schema_artifacts/README.md): ElasticGraph gem containing code related to generated schema artifacts.
+* [elasticgraph-schema_artifacts](elasticgraph-schema_artifacts/README.md): Provides access to ElasticGraph schema artifacts.
-* [elasticgraph-support](elasticgraph-support/README.md): ElasticGraph gem providing support utilities to the other ElasticGraph gems.
+* [elasticgraph-support](elasticgraph-support/README.md): Provides support utilities for other ElasticGraph gems.

 #### Dependency Diagram